Social and cultural exchange in al-Andalus: Art and architecture

 Many Christian Cathedrals were built in the Moorish architectural style.
 Jewish synagogues, like the Synagogue of El Tránsito in Toledo (built between 1357 and 1363), were built in the Moorish style.
 The Spanish-Moorish artistic style that is exemplified by the Synagogue of El Tránsito became known as the Mudejar style.
-Overall, the architecture of al-Andalus is reflective of the cultural exchange that took place between Christian and Arabic architectural styles, the latter being representative of the need of Muslims leaders to form a connectedness with their ancestral homelands.

 Language and literature

 Much like art and architecture, language and literature are best understood as evolving together through a hybridisation process, in the context of Al-Andalus.
 It is also important to note that language and literature also had a huge impact on all ideas that flowed into all areas of study, which will be briefly touched on in this section.

-The Muslim invasion of Iberia brought about [universal education], which in turn significantly raised literacy rates, compared to the rest of Christian Europe at this time, although rural areas still had lower literacy rates.
-The literature of Al-Andalus represents a combination of Arabic, Christian, and Jewish styles, which fused over time under the Caliphate of Cordoba.

 The Arabic tradition in Al-Andalus has its roots in the Qur’an and in Arabic poems.
 These poems tended to have both religious and secular subject matter.
 Some of these poems contained secular themes and love stories that would later be influential to Iberian literature.
 By the 9th century these poems became lyrical and almost musical in nature.
 These types of musical poems became known as muwashshahs.
+The musical schools of Medina (الغناء المدني; al-Ghinā' al-Madanī) and of the Hejaz (الحجازي; al-Ḥijāzī) were popular in Al-Andalus, and this may have given rise to the naming by Moses ibn Ezra of four of his poems Ḥijāzīyyāt.
+Abd al-Rahman II had a section at his court known as Medinans, where he had singers from Medina, including the famous singers Fadal, Alam and Kalam.
 The Muslims also introduced translations of ancient Greek and Roman works that had been lost during the Dark Ages.
 The Muslim invaders declared Arabic the official language of Al-Andalus, but Arabic was only used by a small minority within the region.

 Variations of Romance dialects persisted in many areas and the dialect varied from area to area with no clear boundaries.
 These Romance languages eventually fused with Arabic and some elements of Hebrew to form the Mozarabic dialect, which became influential in the literature produced in this geographic area.
 The later dispersion of Mozarabs across the Iberian peninsula explains why many of the words in modern-day Spanish, Portuguese, and Catalan are derived from these early Mozarabic Romance dialects.
 It must be stressed that no standard language existed on the Iberian Peninsula as a whole, or even in Al-Andalus itself, at the time this style took shape.
 This newly formed Mozarabic style first appeared in literature in the kharjas or choruses of the muwashshahs.